-A food allergy is an abnormal response of the body's immune system to?certain foods.
+A food allergy is an abnormal response of the body's immune system to certain foods.
 This is not the same as food intolerance.
-But some of the symptoms may be very similar.
+But some of the symptoms may be similar.

 What causes food allergies?

-Your body?s immune system fights off infections and other dangers to keep you healthy.
-When your immune system senses that a food or something in a food is a ?danger? to your health, you may have a food allergy reaction.
+Your body’s immune system fights off infections and other dangers to keep you healthy.
+When your immune system senses that a food or something in a food is a “danger” to your health, you may have a food allergy reaction.
 Your immune system sends out IgE (immunoglobulin E) antibodies.
 These react to the food or substance in the food.
 They cause special cells to release chemicals in the body.
-This can cause allergy symptoms such as hives, lip and mouth swelling, asthma, itching in the mouth, trouble breathing, stomach pains, vomiting, diarrhea, or a drop in blood pressure.
+This can cause allergy symptoms such as an itchy rash (hives), lip and mouth swelling, asthma, itching in the mouth, trouble breathing, stomach pains, vomiting, diarrhea, or a drop in blood pressure.

 Which foods most often cause food allergies?